modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-7-sect-1.md

 	<tbody>
 	<tr>
 	<th colspan="3" style="text-align: center">
 		Table 7.1.
-Values of Avogadro's number NA calculated by Einstein and measured by Perrin.
+Values of Avogadro's number $N_A$ calculated by Einstein and measured by Perrin.
 	</th>
 	</tr>
 	<tr>